7. General Settings » Graphs & Storage¶

 TCP-NULL |

-Matches TCP traffic without TCP flags, indicative of reconnaissance sweeps |
+Matches TCP traffic without TCP flags (indicative of reconnaissance sweeps) |

 TCP+RST |

-Matches TCP traffic with RST flag set |
+Matches TCP traffic with the RST flag set |

 TCP+ACK |

-Matches TCP traffic with SYN flag unset and ACK set |
+Matches TCP traffic with the SYN flag unset and ACK set |

 TCP+SYNACK |

-Matches TCP traffic with SYN flag set and ACK flag set |
+Matches TCP traffic with both SYN and ACK flag set |

 NETBIOS |